Home

 So just beware that the Australian weather conditions in most inland regions are always hot from November-March.
 The best time to travel out here is in the cooler months (May-August).

-In the winter it can get quite cold at night often falling below zero degrees celsius and rising to around the high teens (°C).
+During the winter, it can get quite cold at night often falling below zero degrees celsius and rising to around the high teens (°C).
 If you're thinking of walking up Ayres Rock you may be surprised to know that it occasionally snows on the summit in the winter.
-The very top of Ayers Rock is 867 metres above-sea-level.
+The very top of Ayers Rock is 867 metres above sea-level.

 Southern Australian weather